AUSK1LL9/Key-Cloak-2025-v26.0.6/README.md

       KEYCLOAK_ADMIN: admin
       KEYCLOAK_ADMIN_PASSWORD: admin
       KC_HEALTH_ENABLED: "true"
-      KC_LOG_LEVEL: info
+      KC_LOG_LEVEL: info_

 In summary, the variables and their function:

-KC_HOSTNAME: Hostname used by Keycloak.
+_KC_HOSTNAME_: Hostname used by Keycloak.
 Running locally must be "localhost".
-KC_HOSTNAME_PORT: Keycloak container internal port.
+_KC_HOSTNAME_PORT_: Keycloak container internal port.
 Default is 7080.
-KC_HOSTNAME_STRICT_BACKCHANEL: Enables or disables backchannel communication between servers.
+_KC_HOSTNAME_STRICT_BACKCHANEL_: Enables or disables backchannel communication between servers.
 Personally, I leave it enabled to use propagated logout and token sharing.
-KEYCLOAK_ADMIN: Keycloak admin user username.
+_KEYCLOAK_ADMIN_: Keycloak admin user username.
-KEYCLOAK_ADMIN_PASSWORD: Keycloak admin user password.
+_KEYCLOAK_ADMIN_PASSWORD_: Keycloak admin user password.
-KC_HEALTH_ENABLED: Enables Keycloak health endpoints, enabling server health status checks.
+_KC_HEALTH_ENABLED_: Enables Keycloak health endpoints, enabling server health status checks.
 This is useful for monitoring and ensuring that Keycloak is working correctly.
-KC_LOG_LEVEL: Set the log level for Keycloak.
+_KC_LOG_LEVEL_: Set the log level for Keycloak.
 You can check the possible log levels here.
-As I enabled KC_HEALTH_ENABLED, we need to define how the healthcheck will be performed:
+As I enabled _KC_HEALTH_ENABLED_, we need to define how the healthcheck will be performed:

-services:
+_services:
   my-keycloak:
     image: quay.io/keycloak/keycloak:24.0
     environment: